 Water can make us feel better and (bonus) help us lose weight.
 If you’re breastfeeding, extra water intake is critical in not getting dehydrated, which is easy to do during this time.
 Drinking a glass of water every time you breastfeed is a good guideline to combat this.
 Some people also get dehydration headaches.
 Motherhood is hard enough without your body feeling worse.

 2. Get sleep when you can.

-Sleep can be rough and segmented with kids, but it’s essential to get it when you can.
-This may mean going to bed earlier some nights or catching a nap yourself once in a while during their naptime.
+Sleep can be rough and segmented with kids, but getting it when you can is essential.
+This may mean going to bed earlier some nights or catching a nap yourself occasionally during their naptime.
 Listen to your body and let it rest when it needs to.

 3. Breathe some fresh air.

 Getting fresh air can do wonders for your body and mind.
 On milder days, be sure to bundle up and get outside.
 Not only will your kids enjoy it, but you will also, too, after being stuck inside.
 Even if the cold is too much for extended periods, just stepping out for a couple of breaths can be helpful.

 4. Talk to your mom.

 Adult conversation can be hard to come by when you’re a mom.
 Kids are challenging, and having someone to commiserate with your feelings is invaluable.
 No one understands quite like your own mom.
 She can be a great sounding board for your feelings about motherhood and anything else in your life.